amiralles/scriptishtools/README.md

 command Diffline call DiffLine()
 ```

-Once that you have added that to your .vimrc, you can run :Diffline to
+Once that you have added that to your .vimrc, you can run
-see differences from the current line with a previous version.
+**:Diffline** to see differences from the current line with a
+previous version.

+** TODO: docs for gitlfc, gg, remall, et. al...

 ## How to install
 Just clone this repo and run the instalation script.